istchain/istchain/contracts/README.md

-# IstChain EVM contracts
+# Kava EVM contracts

-Contracts for the IstChain EVM used by the IstChain blockchain.
+Contracts for the Kava EVM used by the Kava blockchain.
 Includes an ERC20 contract for wrapping native cosmos sdk.Coins.

 ## Setup